muratk3n/thirdwave/en/README.md

 ---

-When Saudi Arabia allowed movie theather for the first time, BP was the first movie they showed in cinemas.
+When Saudi Arabia allowed movie theathers for the first time, BP was the first movie they showed in cinemas.
 I wonder why...

 ---